infraxys-modules/infraxys-by-example/modules/infraxys-a-to-z/06-aws-ec2-instance/README.md

 ## Steps

-- Add project "AtoZ - AWS" under your examples-project.
+- Create project "AtoZ - AWS" under your examples-project.
 - Click "Save".
 - Select environment "vpc-example" under the "infraxys-by-example"-project.
 - Drag container "vpc-example" and drop it in the "Included for this project and its children"-table.
 This makes the vpc-container configuration available to all environments under this project.
 We need this for the Terraform state.